kubedb/docs/docs/guides/proxysql/update-version/overview/index.md

 2. `KubeDB` Community operator watches the `ProxySQL` CR.

-3. When the operator finds a `ProxySQL` CR, it creates required number of `StatefulSets` and related necessary stuff like secrets, services, etc.
+3. When the operator finds a `ProxySQL` CR, it creates required number of `PetSets` and related necessary stuff like secrets, services, etc.

 4. Then, in order to update the version of the `ProxySQL` the user creates a `ProxySQLOpsRequest` CR with the desired version.